Listen to the episode

 to, um, come up here to Alaska or just follow me online, you can find my

-humansoutside.com/podcasts.
+podcast at humansoutside.com/podcasts.
 And you can find me on

 Instagram @humans outside.
 I got like a lot of Alaska inspiration in there.
 I